Academic Catalog

 ‘AGRADE’ Program (Accelerated Graduate Enrollment)

 The College of Liberal Arts and Sciences Accelerated Graduate Enrollment (AGRADE) Program allows qualified seniors to apply a maximum of fifteen credits toward both the Bachelor of Science and Master of Science in Criminal Justice degrees.
-Qualifications for AGRADE include Senior status and a minimum major g.p.a. of 3.6.
-For additional eligibility information, interested students should contact the Criminal Justice Academic Services Officer (313-577-0772).
+Qualifications for AGRADE include Senior status and a minimum major g.p.a. of 3.3.
+For additional eligibility information, interested students should contact your Criminal Justice Advisor.

 Senior Rule Study